fchierad/PRD/PRD.md

 <a name="PRD.util.logerror"></a>

 #### util.logerror(msg) ⇒ <code>boolean</code>
-Output error message based on where the code is running.
-Output to the console.log() if in a browser, to catalina.out if in the workflow engine.
-Prepends the value of the module's internal 'prefix' variable.
+Output error message based on where the code is running.<br/>Output to the console.log() if in a browser, to catalina.out if in the workflow engine.<br/>Prepends the value of the module's internal 'prefix' variable.

 **Kind**: static method of [<code>util</code>](#PRD.util)
 **Returns**: <code>boolean</code> - true if the message was returned successfully, false otherwise.